-The members of the Nomination Committee are Lena Wilson, Richard Jones, Mark Batten and Maria Bentley.
+The Nomination Committee is chaired by Lena Wilson.
+The other members of the Committee are Mark Batten, Maria Bentley and Richard Jones.

 The role of the Committee is to consider the size, structure and composition of the Board to ensure that it has the right balance of skills, knowledge, experience and diversity to carry out its duties and provide effective leadership.
-In making any new appointment the Board will consider a number of factors, but principally the skills and experience that will be relevant to the specific role and that will complement the existing Board members.
+In making any new appointment the Committee will consider many factors, including the skills and experience that will be relevant to any specific role and that will complement the existing Board members.
+The Committee will also seek to continuously improve the diversity of the Board including gender, ethnicity, age and socio-economic background.